swiftlang/swift-evolution/proposals/NNNN-extensible-enums.md

 ### Exhaustive switching inside same module/package

 Code inside the same module or package can be thought of as one co-developed unit of code.
-Switching over an `@extensible` enum inside the same module or package will require exhaustive matching to avoid unnecessary `@unknown default` cases.
+Inside the same module or package, switching exhaustively over an `@extensible` enum inside will not require an`@unknown default`, and using one will generate a warning.

 ### `@extensible` and `@frozen`